 The solution is obvious: look for banks and credit card companies that don’t charge these fees and move your accounts there before you leave home.
 There are just a couple we know of that don’t.
 And remember to choose financial providers with easy-to-use online banking interfaces.

 If you’re planning to move to a foreign country, managing your personal finances is a critical issue.
-And, of course, there are other issues you’ll need to address—like taking your pets or household goods with you…the best residency visa for your personal situation…how to find a job, or open a bank account.
+And, of course, there are other issues you’ll need to address—like taking your pets or household goods with you…the best residence visa for your personal situation…how to find a job, or open a bank account.